octopwn/octopwn-wasm-documentation/docs/plugins/utils/masscan.md

+!!! info
+	Deprecated.
+Use the Target importer for masscan instead!

-This plugin parses Masscan XML files, capable of adding the hosts to the `Targets Window`
+This plugin parses Masscan XML files, capable of adding the hosts to the `Targets Window`.

 ## Commands
 As usual, all functionalities will be discussed in command groups which logically group commands of similar nature.